squashql/squashql-showcase/TUTORIAL.md

 ```
 </details>

-Among a given group, we need to compare the value of Net Income growth (prev. year) with the value of the previous scenario.
+Among a given group, we need to compare the value of Net Income with the value of the previous scenario.
 There's a built-in measure to perform such calculation and the definition of "previous scenario" is similar to the one
 used to express "previous year" we saw earlier.